hdecarne-github/gradle-java-plugin/README.md

 }
 ```
-Note that not for all keys access code has been created due to the task's __keyFilter__ property.
+Note that not for all keys access code have been created due to the task's __keyFilter__ property.